Skyscanner/create-react-app/packages/react-scripts/docs/updating-brs.md

    > This is the most time consuming part.
 Take care to make sure you are not regressing any functionality that we have added in our fork.

-   1. When rebasing its important to note the `webpack.config.ssr.js` file is an exact copy of the `webpack.config.js` file just with components commented out that are not required for SSR.
+   1. When rebasing its important to note the `webpack.config.ssr.js` file is an exact copy of the `webpack.config.js` file with components commented out that are not required for SSR.

       When rebasing its important to do a comparison between these files to ensure that new functionality is available to SSR and enabled where necessary.